 Rabbits generally live 12 to 15 months, and only about 1 rabbit in 100 lives through 3 years.
-Typically, individuals produce 2 to 3 litters per year in northern parts of the range, and 5 to 6 in southern areas.
+Typically a female produces 2 to 3 litters per year in northern parts of the range, and 5 to 6 in southern areas.

 In good conditions, each pair of cottontails can produce about 18 young during the breeding season.
 Weather, disease, predators, encounters with cars and hunters, and other mortality factors, however, combine to control populations of rabbits.
 The number of individuals in a given population may change seasonally.
 Spikes in numbers occur in the spring and summer followed by significant declines in winter.
 No lethal control is effective for long periods of time because of the reproductive potential of cottontails.

 Cottontails do not dig burrows, but rather use natural cavities or burrows excavated by other animals.
 Dens that are underground are used primarily in extremely cold or wet weather, or to escape from predators.
 Piles of brush and other cover often are used as alternatives to burrows.